-Note 4(G) and 30(b) impairment of financial assets: Expected credit loss and forward looking information determination is uncertain during the ordinary course of business.
+Note 4(G) and 30(b) impairment of financial assets: Expected credit loss and forward looking information uncertain during the ordinary course of business.

-Note 12 uncertainty over income taxes: transactions and calculations for which the ultimate tax financing arrangement.
+Note 12 uncertainty over income taxes: transactions and calculations for which the ultimate tax determination is ırrangement.

-Note 26 (a) determination of cashflows repayments in respect of the investment property development likelihood and magnitude of an outflow of resources.
+Note 26 (a) determination of cashflows repayments in respect of the investment property development financing magnitude of an outflow of resources.

-Note 33 recognition and measurement of provisions and contingencies: key assumptions about the
+Note 33 recognition and measurement of provisions and contingencies: key assumptions about the likelihood and